Seasoned Representation For Hawaii Maritime Claims

 - Failure to have appropriate safety procedures and practices

-- Equipment which is defective or failure to have appropriate equipment
+- Equipment that is defective, or failure to have the appropriate equipment

 - Inadequate or incompetent crew

-I will represent injured seamen on a contingency fee basis.
-Call The Law Offices of Jan Weinberg for a FREE initial evaluation.
+We will represent injured seamen on a contingency fee basis.
+Call Law Offices of Jan M. Weinberg for a FREE initial evaluation.

 Passenger Injuries On Recreational Tours

-With more than 30 years of maritime law experience I have successfully recovered compensation for passengers injured onboard catamarans, zodiacs, and cruise vessels.
-I recently settled two cases involving passengers injured on the bow of one company's catamaran in separate incidents.
+With more than 30 years of maritime law experience, we have achieved many successful results for passengers injured onboard catamarans, zodiacs and cruise vessels.
+We recently settled two cases involving passengers injured on the bow of one company’s catamaran in separate incidents.
 The cause of these incidents was the failure of the captains and crew to properly anticipate ocean conditions and to properly warn and protect the passengers from being injured.

-If you are injured on a recreational tour or while onboard a cruise ship, call me, Jan Weinberg at 808-523-9477to discuss your rights.
+If you are injured on a recreational tour or while onboard a cruise ship, call 808-796-5706 to discuss your rights.
 Even if you have signed a release prior to your trip, under Hawaii law the tour provider cannot escape liability for negligence.
 Maritime law can also apply to jet skiers and snorkelers/scuba divers.

-I am experienced in litigating maritime and Jones Act cases.
-Contact Jan Weinberg for a FREE consultation.
+We are experienced in litigating maritime and Jones Act cases.
+Contact us for a FREE consultation.

 - Cruise boats